Table of contents

 |This information has been updated to reflect recent scientific research as of May 2021.|

 Introduction (Part 1 of Is rheumatoid arthritis genetic?)

-The affected joints swell, are overheated, and may appear red as a result.
+Swollen joints are overheated and may appear red as a result.
 Patients also often experience joint deformity.
 Symmetrical synovitis of the truncal joints is typical.
-These symptoms are usually most pronounced in the morning causing what most patients describe as morning stiffness.
+These symptoms are usually most pronounced in the morning, causing what most patients describe as morning stiffness.
 As the disease progresses, more and more joints are affected.

-The disease usually progresses in episodes which typically last between a few weeks and months.
+The disease usually progresses in episodes that typically last between a few weeks and months.
 Between the individual relapses, the symptoms subside on their own.